pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Keep in mind that this tutorial showed you how to upload your package to Test PyPI, which isn't a permanent storage.
 The Test system occasionally deletes packages and accounts.
-It is best to use Test PyPI for testing and experiments like this tutorial.
+It is best to use TestPyPI for testing and experiments like this tutorial.

 When you are ready to upload a real package to the Python Package Index you can